BassCodes/math-problems/future_work.md

 Problem authoring guidelines

-- What kinds of problems are accepted

 - No geometry/image problems until image uploads are supported

-- Each solution step should be an imperative statement.
 - Do not add period to end-of-sentence if a display math expression follows it.
   If no display expression follows it, or if another sentence follows it, use periods.